Guy Nickalls: Later career

-From 1913 to 1916 Nickalls coached Yale, enticed to New Haven by Averell Harriman and a sufficient salary to help see his two sons through Eton.
+From 1913 to 1916, Nickalls coached Yale, enticed to New Haven by Averell Harriman, and a sufficient salary to help see his two sons through Eton.
 Though his Yale crews won two of the three years he was there, Nickalls found the environment stressful and foreign.
 He was partly to blame, by spouting opinions better left unsaid or, if said, certainly not within earshot of the attentive rowing press.
 Yet such remarks – "Their paddling is bad, their rowing, worse" (about the Yale 1916 crew){—were wholly in line with his personality: as O.U.B.C.
 President, he nearly scotched the 1890 Boat Race by calling the Cambridge crew "probably a poorer lot than usual" in an official letter to his counterpart, S.D.
 Muttlebury.

-Nickalls tried to join the army in 1914 on the outbreak of war, but was turned down on account of age.
-By late 1917 the army had a change of heart, sending him to France, then age fifty, as a Captain in the 23rd Lancashire Fusiliers in charge of physical and bayonet training.
+Nickalls tried to join the army in 1914 on the outbreak of war but was turned down on account of age.
+By late 1917, the army had a change of heart, sending him to France, then age fifty, as a Captain in the 23rd Lancashire Fusiliers in charge of physical and bayonet training.
 After the war, he resumed his career as a stockbroker.

-When Zürich Rowing Club won the Stewards on 6 July 1935, Nickalls told Gully "Thank God I have been spared to see what I believe to be the finest four of all time".
-The next morning, he was in car crash near Leeds en route to Scotland for a fishing holiday, and died in hospital the following evening.
-On the same day his school friend and rowing partner, Lord Ampthill, died.
+When Zürich Rowing Club won the Stewards on 6 July 1935, Nickalls told Gully, "Thank God I have been spared to see what I believe to be the finest four of all time".
+The next morning, he was in a car crash near Leeds en route to Scotland for a fishing holiday and died in hospital the following evening.
+On the same day, his school friend and rowing partner, Lord Ampthill, died.